t9md/atom-vim-mode-plus/README.md

 - New Operator
   - Surround, DeleteSurround, ChangeSurround.
 Instead of vim-surround atom package, its repeatable(very improtant) with `.`.
   - Common string transformation includes SnakeCase, CamelCase, DashCase.
-  - ToggleLineComments which toggle comment with motion of text-objects.
+  - ToggleLineComments which toggle comment of target-area(selected by motion or text-objects).
-  - ReplaceWithRegister which replace target area(text-object, motion) with register's text.
+  - ReplaceWithRegister which replace target-area(selected by text-object or motion) with register's text.
 Very useful since its repeatable.
 - TextObject
   - Indent which select consecutive deeper indented lines
   - Entire buffer.